 Make the most of the holidays by checking off this list of must-sees before the New Year rolls around.

-- Start a new family tradition by seeing a performance of the annually-produced A Christmas Carol at the Civic Theatre of Allentown.
+- Start a new family tradition by seeing a performance of A Christmas Carole at the Civic Theatre of Allentown.

-- Stroll through the grounds of the Lehigh Valley Zoo as you take in the thousands of lights featured in Winter Light Spectacular.
+- Stroll through the grounds of the Lehigh Valley Zoo as you take in over a million of lights featured in Winter Light Spectacular.

 - Create a handmade gift for someone on your list.
 Color Me Mine offers beautiful ceramic trees waiting to be painted.